Dynamic mass generation on two-dimensional electronic hyperbolic lattices

-Here $c^\dagger_i$ ($c_i$) is the fermionic creation (annihilation) operator on the $i$th site and $\langle \cdots \rangle$ restricts the summation within the NN sites.
+where $c^\dagger_i$ ($c_i$) is the fermionic creation (annihilation) operator on the $i$th site and $\langle \cdots \rangle$ restricts the summation within the NN sites~\cite{comment1}.
 The spin independent NN hopping amplitude $t_{ij}$ is assumed to be constant $t$, which we set to be unity.
-For the sake of simplicity, we suppress the spin index of the fermionic degrees of freedom.
-Inclusion of spin thus only causes a mere doubling of $H_0$.
-For even integer $p$, $H_0$ possesses a particle-hole symmetry, and the system belongs to the class BDI.
-A half-filled system keeps all the negative (positive) energy states occupied (empty), and the average fermionic density at each site is $1/2$, manifesting the sublattice symmetry.
-Then $\rho(0)$ serves as a smoking gun probe to group quantum hyperbolic materials into three broad classes, characterized by vanishing (Dirac liquid), constant (Fermi liquid), and divergent (flat band) $\rho(0)$, as shown in Table~\ref{tab:HLclassification}.
+For simplicity, we suppress the fermionic spin index.
+Inclusion of spin only causes a mere doubling of $H_0$.
+The Hamiltonian operator ($\hat{h}_0$) associated to $H_0$ preserves (a) time-reversal symmetry (${\mathcal T}$), ${\mathcal T} \hat{h}_0 {\mathcal T}^{-1}=+\hat{h}_0$ with ${\mathcal T}^2=+1$, (b) anti-unitary particle-hole symmetry (${\mathcal P}$), ${\mathcal P} \hat{h}_0 {\mathcal P}^{-1}=-\hat{h}_0$ with ${\mathcal P}^2=+1$, and (c) unitary chiral or sublattice symmetry (${\mathcal C}$), ${\mathcal C} \hat{h}_0 {\mathcal C}^{-1}=-\hat{h}_0$ with ${\mathcal C}^2=1$.
+Hence, the system belongs to the class BDI~\cite{SchnyderRyuFurusakiLudwig2008, SM}.
+A half-filled system keeps all the negative (positive) energy states occupied (empty), and the average fermionic density at each site is $1/2$, manifesting the sublattice exchange symmetry.
+Then $\rho(0)$ serves as a smoking gun probe to group quantum hyperbolic materials into three broad classes, characterized by vanishing (Dirac liquid), constant (Fermi liquid), and divergent (flat band) $\rho(0)$.
+See Table~\ref{tab:HLclassification}.
+A slight deviation from a perfect $|E|$-linear DOS in hyperbolic Dirac materials very close to $E=0$ results from finite-size effects.
+DOS computed from hyperbolic band theory~\cite{BoettcherGorshkovPhysRevB2022} shows a perfect $|E|$-linear behavior near $E=0$~\cite{SM}.